What are Premium Bonds?

 Are Premium Bonds Worth it in 2020?

-It is hard to conclude and explicitly tell you whether bonds can be said to be worth it in 2020.
+It is hard to conclude and tell you whether the bonds market can be worth it in 2021.

-However, for instance, if you ask an individual who recently won a prize of £100,000 within their first year after buying their first bonds, they will certainly stick to the position that bonds are worth it in 2020.
-On the other hand, if you ask an individual who since he/she started buying the bonds has never won any prize and has invested about to £50,000 of their cash in bonds for over three years (with no interest).
-Then, such an individual will undoubtedly tell you that bonds are not worth it in 2020.
+Yet, if you ask an individual who recently won a prize of £100,000.
+Those who won the money within their first year after buying their first bonds.
+They stick to the position that bonds are worth it still in 2021.
+But, if you ask an individual who since started buying bonds never won any prize.
+And has invested about to £50,000 of their cash in bonds for over three years (with no interest).
+Then, such an individual will tell you that bonds are not worth it in 2020.

 Additionally, the chance you have of winning the most rewarding prizes are minimal.
-Therefore, you should not invest in bonds expecting to win and earn good money to become rich.
-It may happen; however, it perhaps will never.
+Thus, you should not invest in bonds expecting to win and earn good money to become rich.
+It may happen; yet, it will never.

-Despite all the disadvantages of buying bonds, they are safe and more secure, thus implying that it is an honest means of investing and saving a part of your money.
-However, this is if you feel it is the right method for you – after all, anyone who has ever won the ultimate prize would tell your bonds are worth it in 2020.
+Despite all the disadvantages of buying bonds, they are safe and secure. thus implying that it is an honest means of investing and saving a part of your money.
+Yet, if you feel bonds are the right way for you, you might go for it.
+After all, anyone who has ever won the ultimate prize would tell your bonds are worth it in 2021.

-Therefore, in conclusion, the decision of whether bonds are worth it in 2020 lies on you ultimately depending on your needs and expectations.
+So, in conclusion, the final decision if bonds are worth it in 2021 lies on you.
+Depending on your needs and expectations.